 A phone line and a computer/device connected to the internet (with a web browser installed) are the only required equipment.
-We find that everyone gets more out of the course when all participants are working on projects in a similar region or ecosystem type, and therefore instructors often limit online training course enrollment to a specific region (and sometimes topic) check out this page for updates on future courses.
+We find that everyone gets more out of the training when all participants are working on projects in a similar region or ecosystem type, and therefore instructors often limit online training enrollment to a specific region (and sometimes topic) check out this page for updates on future trainings.
 Enrollment is often capped at 20 projects (whether individual or group projects) per course.
-If you are interested in a course that is already full, or would like to see one held for your region / focus area, contact us.
-If you or your agency would be interested in co-hosting an APP course or similar training (online or in-person) for professionals in your region / focus area, we invite you to contact us as well.
+If you are interested in a training that is already full, or would like to see one held for your region / focus area, contact us.
+If you or your agency would be interested in co-hosting an APP training (online or in-person) for professionals in your region / focus area, we invite you to contact us as well.

 Who are the instructors?

 Each online APP training, like the in-person APP trainings, is led by a team of instructors with expertise in the course’s focus region.
 This team is often comprised of regional partners and led by NIACS climate change specialists, who are experienced in facilitating adaptation practices through the Climate Change Response Framework, along with key collaborators and experts.

 Have more questions?
 Contact us here to learn more about the course and whether it’s right for you.